 As mentioned in the Introduction, the central idea is to `repartition' the product of the likelihood and prior, such that

-where $\tmL(\mtheta)$ and $\tmpi(\mtheta)$ are the newly-defined effective (or modified) likelihood and prior, respectively.
+where $\tmL(\mTheta)$ and $\tmpi(\mTheta)$ are the newly-defined effective (or modified) likelihood and prior, respectively.
 As a result, the (unnormalised) posterior remains unchanged and hence, in principle, any parameter inferences are unaffected.
-Moreover, if $\tmpi(\mtheta)$ is normalised, then the evidence also remains unchanged.
-In general, $\tmpi(\mtheta)$ can be any tractable distribution.
+Moreover, if $\tmpi(\mTheta)$ is normalised, then the evidence also remains unchanged.
+In general, $\tmpi(\mTheta)$ may be any distribution that can be straightforwardly sampled, and in principle can be arbitrary with sufficient effort \citep{Alsing2021}.
 For example, there is no requirement for the modified prior to be centred at the same parameter value as the original prior.
 One could, therefore, choose a modified prior that broadens and/or shifts the original one, or a modified prior that has a completely different form from the original.
-In this generalised setting, however, the modified prior should at least be non-zero everywhere.
+In this generalised setting, however, the modified prior should at least have the same support as the original prior.